Nissan Leaf price, cost to charge & charge time

 Most public EV charging stations use universal adapters capable of charging a variety of different electric vehicles, should you ever choose an alternative to the Nissan Leaf.

 For a final price of only $24,100, the Nissan Leaf is an excellent choice.
 Of course, you have to bear in mind that it is only designed for city and suburban living.
 Its 149-mile battery makes any road trip or driving extended distances difficult.

 Of course you can!
 A solar system is an excellent way to offset your increased electric bills.
 With most states offering net metering, solar owners can wipe out all or most of their power bill from Day One!

-Solar systems with good quality components cost around $3.00/watt.
-This puts an average solar system at $18,000.
-This is rarely the amount you will actually pay, as local and federal incentives, along with the 26% federal tax credit bring the price down substantially.
+As of September 2022, solar systems with good quality components cost around $3.00/watt.
+This puts an average 7kW solar system at $19,950.
+This is rarely the amount you will actually pay, as local and federal incentives, along with the 30% federal tax credit bring the price down substantially - to about $13,965.